Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular

 \subsection{Longitudinal strain}

-The two previous toy experiments demonstrated that our approach is able to identify a relevant zone of uncertainties and return higher uncertainty values in case of higher differences between the input descriptors.
-In this section, we compare the uncertainties associated to the different computations of longitudinal strain described in Sec.\ref{sec:strain}: \textit{long-axis}, \textit{heat diffusion} and \textit{geodesic}.
-We chose the \textit{long-axis} as reference computation and quantified the uncertainty on this descriptor when also considering one of the two others strain computations as second descriptor, or considering all three together.
+\blueCNN{The} previous toy experiments demonstrated that our approach is able to identify a relevant zone \blueCNN{related to definitional divergence} and return higher \blueCNN{values} in case of higher differences between the input descriptors.
+In this section, we compare the \blueCNN{discrepancy maps} associated to the different computations of longitudinal strain described in Sec.\ref{sec:strain}: \textit{long-axis}, \textit{heat diffusion} and \textit{geodesic}.
+We chose the \textit{long-axis} as reference computation and \blueCNN{estimated the discrepancy map} on this descriptor when also considering one of the two others strain computations as second descriptor, or considering all three together.

-Figure \ref{fig:sample_full} displays the strain pattern estimated from the three different types of computation for a representative subject, and the corresponding uncertainty.
+Figure \ref{fig:sample_full} displays the strain pattern estimated from the three different types of computation for a representative subject, and the corresponding \blueCNN{discrepancy maps}.

-The strain and uncertainty patterns are quite similar in general, except for the zones marked with red (strain) and blue (uncertainty) circles, respectively.
-Between the valves, the \emph{geodesic} strain is different from the \emph{long-axis} strain, which is correctly captured by its corresponding uncertainties.
-Similarly, the \textit{heat-diffusion} strain pattern is slightly more expanded and pronounced in this zone, as also visible on the uncertainties map between these two descriptors.
+The strain and \blueCNN{discrepancy maps} are quite similar in general, except for the zones marked with red (strain) and blue (\blueCNN{discrepancy}) circles, respectively.
+Between the valves, the \emph{geodesic} strain is different from the \emph{long-axis} strain, which is correctly captured \blueCNN{in the discrepancy map}.
+Similarly, the \textit{heat-diffusion} strain pattern is slightly more expanded and pronounced in this zone, as also visible on the \blueCNN{discrepancy map} between these two descriptors.
 Comparable observations can be made for the other zones marked with a circle.
-Finally, uncertainties resulting from the analysis of the three strain descriptors together kind of merge the previous observations in a single map.
+Finally, \blueCNN{the discrepancy map} resulting from the analysis of the three strain descriptors together kind of merge the previous observations in a single map.